cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ## How will LLMs learn new information?

 I work as a software engineer.
-If you don't, you might believe that all engineers have committed to memory the knowledge and syntax required to solve every task we ever encounter throughout our day.
+If you don't, you might believe that all engineers have committed to memory the knowledge and syntax required to solve every task we ever encounter.
 Alas, we haven't.
-Instead, we commonly use "question-answer" sites like [Stack Overflow](https://stackoverflow.com/) to see how other developers have solved the problem at hand.
+Instead, we commonly use "question-answer" sites like Stack Overflow[^30] to see how other developers have solved the problem at hand.
 Before ChatGPT, I used StackOverflow almost daily.

-Several sources [posit](https://www.similarweb.com/blog/insights/ai-news/stack-overflow-chatgpt/) that ChatGPT is directly cannibalizing Stack Overflow traffic.
+Several sources posit[^31] that ChatGPT is directly cannibalizing Stack Overflow traffic.
 Personally, I don't find the statistics they provide particularly convincing.
 So, let's use an anecdote instead: since I started using ChatGPT in ~4 months ago, I have not been on Stack Overflow once.
 Why wait for human responses when ChatGPT responds instantly?

-If other developers are doing the same, Stack Overflow "freezes."
+If other developers do the same, Stack Overflow "freezes."
 In other words, no new human programming knowledge is published at all.
-Like language translation, coding implies translating a set of logical expressions in ones brain into machine-readable instructions.
+Like language translation, coding implies translating a set of logical expressions in one's brain into machine-readable instructions.
 Across the spectrum of present and future programming languages, the fundamentals generally don't change.
 However, the details do.
 In this vein, being a software engineer (as a human, or an AI model) is a dynamic-knowledge task.
-With the next programming language to hit the market, how will developers know how to use it?
+When the next programming language hits the market, how will developers know how to use it?

-Let's consider [Mojo](https://www.modular.com/mojo), a new programming language built specifically for AI developers.
+Let's consider Mojo[^32], a new programming language built specifically for AI developers.
 As Mojo is a superset of Python, our knowledge about Python will still apply.
 However, Mojo will bring new features that we haven't seen before.
 Simply put, how will ChatGPT learn how to read and debug Mojo?

-For reading, the answer might be simple: include the Mojo [documentation](https://docs.modular.com/mojo/) in the model's training set.
+For reading, the answer might be simple: include the Mojo documentation[^33] in the model's training set.
 This provides a basis for understanding the syntax and semantics of Mojo.

 For debugging, I think it's more subtle.
-[GitHub Copilot X](https://github.com/features/preview/copilot-x)—the LLM-powered tool that helps you write and debug code—will now capture and send your terminal context back to OpenAI itself.
-As such, with this beta, the LLM is actively "acquiring new data" regarding the workflows, questions, patterns, etc. inherent in programming in Mojo.
-(And furthermore, as these humans contribute the data that improves the model, they're still paying $20/month for the use of the tool itself!)
+GitHub Copilot X[^34]—the LLM-powered tool that helps you write and debug code—will now capture and send your terminal context back to OpenAI itself.
+As such, with this beta, the LLM is actively "acquiring new data" on the workflows, questions, patterns, etc. inherent in programming in Mojo.

 Taken together, for the model to update its understanding of dynamic and novel knowledge tasks, we must provide it with new data.
-In what follows, we codify the nature of this provision along three main axes: implicit vs. explicit, fidelity, and velocity.
+In what follows, we codify the nature of this provision along three main axes: implicit vs. explicit, quality, and velocity.

 ### Implicit vs. explicit

-The nature of data provision will *range* from implicit to explicit.
+The nature of data provision will range from implicit to explicit.
 Capturing the Mojo developer's terminal context is an example of implicit data provision.
 Curating model training examples about how to resolve common Mojo errors is an example of explicit data provision.
 Answering empirical questions on Stack Overflow has elements of both.

-Broadly, implicit data will be easier to collect (there's more of it to go around), and vice versa.
+Broadly, implicit data will be easier to collect as there's more of it to go around, and vice versa.

-### Fidelity
+### Quality

-In the three cases just mentioned, we assume humans act *rationally*, meaning that they earnestly try to produce the "right information" in order to solve their problem, which we can ideally add to the model's training set.
-However, this data "fidelity" varies across each case—as a function of who is providing the data, and what their incentives and requirements are.
+In the three cases just mentioned, we suppose that humans act *rationally*, meaning that they earnestly try to produce the "right information" in order to solve their problem.
+If true, we should want to add this data to the model's training set.
+However, the quality of these data vary across each case—as a function of who is providing the data, and what their incentives and requirements are.

 In the "capturing terminal context" setting—implemented naively—we are capturing information from *all* developers.
 Some might be good, others bad.
-While most developers are likely "trying to solve their problem," or "debugging code until it works," the quality, and therefore fidelity, of this information will vary as a function of their skills.
+While most developers are likely "trying to solve their problem," or "debugging code until it works," the quality of this information will vary as a function of their skills.

 In Stack Overflow, the same "available to all" feature applies.
 However, there is both an additional social pressure placed on users of the site to provide correct information—people don't want to look silly in front of their peers—as well as an explicit feedback mechanism—answers deemed correct get "upvoted," and vice versa.
-Nominally, these constraints increase data fidelity.
+Nominally, these constraints increase data quality.

-Finally, we assume that the "manually curate training set examples" setting gives the highest-fidelity data of the three.
+Finally, we assume that the "manually curate training set examples" setting gives the highest quality data of the three.
 Why?
 A company is paying a human to explicitly teach the model information.
-Before annotation, they ensure the human has the right qualifications; after annotation, they likely review the results.
-Taken together, the highest scrutiny gives the highest fidelity.
+Before annotation, they ensure this human has the right qualifications; after annotation, they likely review the results.
+Taken together, the more training and scrutiny, the higher the quality.

 ### Velocity